Center/Research Area Affiliations

 1979: Meyers Honor Award for Research in Ophthalmology

 Dr. D’Amore earned her PhD in Biology from Boston University in 1977.
 She was a postdoctoral fellow in Biological Chemistry and Ophthalmology at Johns Hopkins Medical School and then became an Assistant Professor of Ophthalmology.
 In 1981, she moved to Boston Children’s Hospital as Assistant Professor and is currently a Research Associate in Surgery.
 In 1998, she became Charles L. Schepens Professor of Ophthalmology and Professor of Pathology at Harvard Medical School and a Senior Scientist at the Schepens Eye Research Institute of Mass.
 Eye and Ear.

 She is currently the Director of Research at Schepens Eye Research Institute, the Director of the Howe Laboratory at Mass.
 Eye and Ear, and the Vice Chair of Basic and Translational Research for the Department of Ophthalmology.
-Her research focuses on vascular growth and development, with an emphasis on blood-vessel growth in the retina.
-She believes that in order to decipher how disease processes occur, you must first have a thorough understanding of the normal processes.
 Work conducted in her laboratory, and in collaboration with investigators at Mass Eye and Ear, formed the basis for the current use of anti-angiogenic therapies for diabetic retinopathy.
 Her current research is focused on the role of endomucin in the regulation of VEGF signaling as well as on the pathogenesis of dry AMD, with a focus on lipids.

 Q & A with Dr. D’Amore

 You study the vasculature.
 Can you describe it?